 ‘Salmon and People in a Changing World’

 The International Year of the Salmon aims to create awareness and foster understanding of the issues facing salmon and their impact on the communities that benefit from the resource.
-The International Year of the Salmon will take place in 2019.
+The focal year of the International Year of the Salmon will take place in 2019.

 The two lead organisations are the North Atlantic Salmon Conservation Organization (NASCO) and the North Pacific Anadromous Fish Commission (NPAFC).